 Kale — we can't get enough of this luscious leafy green and with good reason.
 Kale is a nutrient powerhouse.
 It tastes sweeter after a frost and can survive a snowstorm.
 If you plant kale in your garden, you can dig it out of the snow and serve fresh salad in January!
 One cup of raw kale has only 8 calories and is loaded with vitamins A, C and K as well as manganese.
 Kale is great sautéed and cooked in soup, but also is excellent raw in salad; simply remove tough stems, slice into thin slivers and pair with something a bit sweet such as carrots or apples.
 One advantage of using kale for your leafy greens is that you can add your dressing ahead of time; the kale becomes more tender and delicious, not wilted.

 When we can buy fruits year-round, we tend to forget they have seasons.
 Pears are the most delicious in the fall when they're at their peak.
 Pears are unique in that they do not ripen on the tree; they will ripen at room temperature after they're picked.
 How do you know when they are ready to eat?
 Check the neck!
 If the fruit near the stem gives to a little pressure, it is ripe.
 There are a wide range of pear flavors and textures.
 And, just like apples, some are excellent eaten fresh while others are best cooked or canned for the winter.
-Try pears on the grill, poached in red wine, tucked into a panini, pureed into soup or a smoothie, or simply sliced with cheese and wine.
-If you eat the peel too, one medium pear has 6 grams of fiber.
+Try pears on the grill, poached in red wine, tucked into a panini, pureed into soup or a smoothie, or simply sliced with cheese.
+If you eat the peel too, one medium pear has 6 grams of dietary fiber.

 Okra commonly is fried, but also is wonderful in other forms.
 Around the world, chefs cherish the thickening properties of the seed pods in dishes from Louisiana gumbo to Indian curries and other stews.
 If you wish to minimize the thickening property, try okra briefly stir-fried.
 The pods are high in vitamins K and C, a good source of fiber, an excellent source of folate and low in calories.
 At the market, look for pods that are no longer than 4 inches and are bright green in color and firm to the touch.

 Parsnips are cousins to carrots — they have the same root shape but with white flesh.
 They're typically eaten cooked, but also can be eaten raw.
-One-half cup of cooked parsnips is full of fiber (3 grams) and contains more than 10% of the daily values of vitamin C and folate.
+One-half cup of cooked parsnips is full of dietary fiber (3 grams) and contains more than 10% of the daily values of vitamin C and folate.
 Try these pale beauties roasted, pureed into soup or mashed.
 You can even top a shepherd's pie with mashed parsnips instead of the traditional mashed potatoes!

 Find a Nutrition Expert